OlgaNazarenko/WebPy_HW14/README.md

 - verification of the registered user's e-mail;
 - added the limit of requests to the contact routes along with the rate at which contacts are created:
 - CORS for your REST API;
 - the option to update the user's avatar.
-For this purpose was used the Cloudinary service;
+For this purpose the Cloudinary service was used ;
 - all sensitive info is stored in the ".env" file;
 - Docker Compose to run all services and databases in the application (Postgres and Redis)[^1]
 ------------------------------------------------------------------------------------------------